JuliaMolSim/Molly.jl/docs/src/documentation.md

     return fdr
 end
 ```
+Most of the arguments will generally not be used but are passed to allow maximum flexibility.
+You can use `args...` to indicate unused further arguments, e.g. `Molly.force(inter::MyPairwiseInter, vec_ij, args...)`.
 `vec_ij` is the vector between the closest images of atoms `i` and `j` accounting for the periodic boundary conditions.
 Atom properties can be accessed, e.g. `atom_i.σ`.
+`force_units` can be useful for returning a zero force under certain conditions.
+`step_n` is the step number in the simulator, allowing time-dependent interactions.
+Beware that this step counter starts from 1 every time [`simulate!`](@ref) is called.
 Typically the force function is where most computation time is spent during the simulation, so consider optimising this function if you want high performance.
 One nice feature of Molly is that this function will work on both the CPU and the GPU.

-An optional final argument `special` is a `Bool` determining whether the atom pair interaction should be treated as special.
+The argument `special` is a `Bool` determining whether the atom pair interaction should be treated as special.
 This is specified during neighbor finder construction.
 When simulating molecules, for example, non-bonded interactions for atoms in a 1-4 bonding arrangement (i-x-x-j) are often weighted by a factor such as 0.5.
 For interactions where this is relevant, `special` can be used to apply this weighting in the interaction.